Drinking fountain: Terminology

 The term bubbler is used in some regional dialects of the United States and in Australia.
 A survey of US dialects undertaken between 2002 and 2004 found the word bubbler is commonly used in southern and eastern Wisconsin and in Massachusetts and Rhode Island.
 The phrase drinking fountain was common in the rest of the inland north and in the west, while water fountain dominated other parts of the country.

 The term bubbler is sometimes used in the Portland, Oregon, region where in the early 1900s former Wisconsin resident Simon Benson installed 20 fountains, which are now known in the Portland area as "Benson Bubblers".
 Currently, there are 52 of these iconic four-bowl drinking fountains still providing free-flowing water in downtown Portland.

 Frost-resistant drinking fountains

 Frost-resistant drinking fountains are used outdoors in cold climates and keep the control mechanisms below the frostline resulting in a delay for when water comes out.

 Drinking fountains as public goods

 Most drinking fountains are freely available, however there are exceptions.
 Many private individuals in Armenia install pulpulaks (Armenian name for drinking fountain) in their yards or neighborhoods for various reasons, which include honoring dead relatives/friends or giving back to the community.

 In Nepal, the construction of water conduits like dhunge dharas, dug wells and tutedharas is considered a pious act.
 This applies to kings and other dignitaries as well as to ordinary citizens.

+Benefits of drinking fountains include increased access to hydration for the public and reduced reliance on single-use plastic bottles.
+They have also been found to be a benefit for improving public health through broad access to safe water.